We’ve chosen Dignity as our provider of funeral plans — they’ve been looking after families for generations.

-- Support from a network of over 1,200 owned or approved funeral directors.
+- Support from a nationwide network of hundreds of owned or approved funeral directors

-- A choice of time and day for the funeral, though additional costs apply if the funeral's at the weekend, at an unusual hour, or on a public holiday.
+- A choice of time and day for the funeral - though additional costs apply at weekends and out of hours, and on public holidays

 Pearl Funeral Plan